Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/Automated-Testing-Ability-To-Catch-Undesirable-Change.md

 title: Automated Testing: Ability to Catch Undesirable Change
 ---

-## The undesirable change principal
+## The undesirable change principle
 **Ability to catch undesirable change**: This is one of the primary purposes of a test harness.
 Undesirable change usually means bugs.
 Automated tests report on change in a codebase.
 Make sure reported changes are undesirable.

 ## Coverage is not a good primary metric